Google’s confirmed the next version of Android Oreo and Android 8.1 should land for Pixel devices and select Nexus devices later this year.

 The update is in beta which means an official change log is out of reach.
 That said, we know quite a bit about the Android 8.1 update’s changes.

 The current version of Android 8.1 Oreo includes several key improvements to Notifications and Autofill.
-Here’s the change log for the first developer preview:
+Here’s the change log from the first developer preview:

 Added Neural Networks API